The best way of dissecting this and answering is to do a Porters 5 Forces analysis.

 Given Virtual CFO’s have an average of around 25 years of industry experience, it makes it hard for someone without that experience to come up with a credible alternative, compelling reason to switch.
 Historically the biggest obstacle Virtual CFO’s encounter as a substitute, is from the clients employing a full-time CFO.
 Mostly that has been due to psychological inertia and fear of the unknown.
 Often the internal CFO option they chose is someone with half the experience, that works twice as long, but that isn’t the same thing as a 25+ year industry experienced expert.
 The twin crisis has changed that and proven the Virtual team / remote working model can work.
 In fact it has been the ultimate in validation.

 Virtual CFO’s enabled by cloud accounting can offer huge efficiencies compared to the traditional model.
-We are a resourceful nation and as people look to reduce inefficiency, waste and excess, they will soon realise the value in having a Virtual CFO.
+We are a resourceful nation and as people look to reduce inefficiency, waste and excess, they will soon realise the value of having a Virtual CFO.